burak-kara/quaternion-to-euler/README.md

 EHTask: Recognizing User Tasks from Eye and Head Movements in Immersive Virtual Reality: https://ieeexplore.ieee.org/document/9664291

 ### Usage
-Place results folder to the project root.
+Place RawData folder to the project root.
 The output will be written to eh_heads, gaze_unit, gaze_coor folders.
 Format;
 - eh-dataset.py
 - RawData